citizenfx/natives/VEHICLE/IsVehicleSirenOn.md

 * **vehicle**:

 ## Return value
-Returns false if siren and lights are disabled or 1 if they enabled.
+Returns false if siren and lights are disabled or true if they are enabled.

 ## Examples
 ```lua